A college education is an investment; an investment in the future!

 - Scholarship amounts are revised often; please see the most current application for available award amounts.

 - Accelerated programs may be eligible for an increased award amount.
-Please contact Heidi Thiel in the ORD department for details.
+Please contact Heidi Thiel in the ORD department for details for all details related to Officer Child Grant.

 Salvation Army Loans